-Zoe specialises in Crime and Regulatory, having previously enjoyed a Common Law practice (Crime, Civil / Commercial, Family) on the Western Circuit.
+Zoe specialises in Regulatory and Inquest matters, having previously enjoyed a Common Law practice (Crime, Civil / Commercial, Family) on the Western Circuit.

 Notable Cases